isGeekCode/TIL/About-Error/xcodeError_CommandPhaseScript.md

-# Xcode - Command PhaseScriptExecution failed with a nonzero exit code
+# Xcode Error - Command PhaseScriptExecution failed with a nonzero exit code

 ## 발견